How To Make A Small Grocery Budget Stretch

 Buy In Bulk

-Buying big bags of rice and beans will save you far more in the long run, than buying smaller amounts at the regular retail stores.
-There are a number of other bulk items that are great for stretching out your budget.
+Buying big bags of rice and beans will save you far more in the long run than buying smaller amounts at regular retail stores.
+Several other bulk items are great for stretching out your budget.
+That tends to be the approach when purchasing from Costco.
+You may have to be more diligent as you monitor those expiration dates, but it’s worth it.

 Properly Store Leftovers

-Make sure that you store your leftovers in sealed containers and bags to help food last longer and help keep their flavor and nutrients intact.
+Store leftovers in sealed containers and bags to help food last longer and keep its flavor and nutrients intact as they’re placed in your fridge or freezer for later use.

 Freeze Meat Immediately

-If you buy meat that you know you won’t be eating over the next day or two, freeze it immediately so you don’t end up tossing it out.
-You can always de-thaw meat and other frozen foods when you need them for that planned meal.
+If you buy meat you know you won’t be eating over the next few days, freeze it immediately so you don’t run the risk of having it spoil.
+You can always de-thaw meat and other frozen foods when needed for that planned meal.
+It’s called meal planning for a purpose!

 Buy From Local Farmers’ Markets

 If you head there towards the end of the day, you can usually bargain with vendors for better prices.
-It’s also great for the environment and the local economy to support these food suppliers.
+Supporting these food suppliers is also great for the environment and the local economy.

 Grow a Garden

 You don’t have to get all your vegetables at the grocery store.
 How about growing a little garden for some of your basic vegetable needs?
 Not only will it save you money, but it will be fresher than what you would find at the retail store.
-We love the fact that we seldom buy any tomatoes during the summer, they come right out of our garden!
+We love the fact that we seldom buy tomatoes during the summer—they come right out of our garden!
+Update: As you know, we moved up north and hope to start a garden this spring.

 Know Appropriate Portions

-Setting the same portion of food in front of your kids that you’re eating is going to waste a lot of food.
+Serving the same portion of food to your kids that you’re eating will waste a lot of food.
 There’s such a thing as getting seconds if they’re still hungry.

 The same goes for yourself.
 Most Americans will admit that they overeat.
 Stretch your food into leftovers for another meal.
-It not only can save you money, but can help maintain that slim waistline.
+It can save you money and help you maintain that slim waistline.

 Free Printable Grocery List